Low Testosterone Overview

 Testosterone is injected via intramuscular or into a buttock or thigh once every 7 to 14 days, either at home or in your doctor’s office.
 Usual dosage is 50-400 mg of testosterone cypionate or testosterone enanthate.

 A patch that contains testosterone releases small quantities of the hormone into the skin.
-Testosterone patch is applied to the back, stomach, thigh, or upper arm once every 24 hours .
-Women and children should avoid coming in contact with the patch as it may cause hair growth and other male characteristics.
+Testosterone patch is applied to the back, stomach, thigh, or upper arm once every 24 hours.
+Women and children should avoid coming into contact with the patch as it may cause hair growth and other male characteristics.
 A major disadvantage is that patches can cause skin irritation and sometimes may fall off.

-Pellets is the most appealing treatment options for men who are suffering from low testosterone level.
+Pellets are the most appealing treatment options for men who are suffering from low testosterone level.
 These pellets are each about the size of a grain of rice and six to eight of them usually are implanted at a time under the skin, usually around the hips or buttocks.
-An extended-release pellets containing testosterone are good for three to six months.
+Extended-release pellets containing testosterone are good for three to six months.